Govind-developer/DHO/README.md

 # DHO
-This is a Doctor Site
+This is a Doctor Site.
+I need to add more on this site actuially thgis site is not aonly for docote beit alb -oakfmnnjdfnm.